Brikwerk/whiteboard-vision/Project Reporting.md

 - Test with further whiteboard images and pre-processing
 - Investigate line vs word detection.
 Could one better?
 - Search for any resources on whiteboard-specific text detection

+## Oct 3

+### Progress

+#### Continued Tweaking and Testing of Text Detection Algorithms

+- Continued evaluation of the CPTN Text Detection framework
+  - Tested on a variety of images.
+Results were alright with uncomplicated whiteboard scenarios.
+Started to run into trouble with more complicated scenes.
+  - Framework as attempting to string sentences together which resulted in lots of overlapping bounding boxes
+  - Could potentially be bad since boxes weren't oriented, thus, would result in a poor crop when attempting to extract words.
+  - Pre-processing images (Eg: removing background, thresholding, adjusting for brightness, etc) had minimal impact on results.
+- Tested out a new text detection framework: CRAFT
+  - CRAFT selects single words and attempts to orient bounding box to the word.
+This would result in better crops for word recognition.
+  - Results were promising and competitive with CPTN.
+Performed potentially better in more complicated boards.
+  - Tested with pre-processed images.
+They made little difference.

+#### Line vs. Word Recognition

+- Far more word recognition than line recognition algorithms
+- Word recognition is easier since a dictionary can be used to support choices.

+#### Whiteboard-specific Text Detection/Recognition

+- Only on-line whiteboard detection research/algorithms were available.
+- Whiteboard text detection/recognition seems to be handled as an on-line problem when approached.
+- Examples include: Camera-pen systems, smart-board research, and smart-pen research.